argoproj/argo-cd/docs/user-guide/commands/argocd_proj_role_create-token.md

   -e, --expires-in string   Duration before the token will expire, eg "12h", "7d".
 (Default: No expiration) -h, --help                help for create-token
   -i, --id string           Token unique identifier.
-(Default: Random UUID)
+(Default: Random UUID) -t, --token-only          Output token only - for use in scripts.
 ```

 ### Options inherited from parent commands